 Houston, TX 77027

-In the meantime, your Project Manager will be working side by side with our Data Services team to create your matter.
+In the meantime, your Project Manager will be working side by side with our Data Services team to create your database.
 Once we have the data in our possession, we’ll give you an estimated ETA based on the queue, data integrity, and data size.
 When the ingest is complete, you’ll receive up to two emails:

 - A confirmation email that the data is ready will be sent.
 Any issues will be sent in an attached Exceptions Report to the notification email.